quantumdude836/BugsDecomp/README.md

 The `/pause` option allows a debugger to be attached to the game process before any code is run (including the DLL's attach code).

+NOTE: because the launcher is a DLL injector, it may be incorrectly flagged as a virus by your AntiVirus.
+If so, you will need to add the launcher to its list of exclusions.